-Join Arthur Ulfeldt for an in-depth discussion in this video What is Docker?, part of Docker: The Basics.
+Join Arthur Ulfeldt for an in-depth discussion in this video What is Docker?, part of Learning Docker.

 - [Voiceover] Docker carves up a running Linux system into small containers, each of which is its own sealed little world with its own programs and its own everything all isolated from anything else.
 These containers are designed to be portable so they can be shipped from one place to another and Docker does the work of getting these containers to and from your systems.
 Docker also builds these containers for you and it's a social platform to help you find and share containers with others who may have already built very similar work that you can build on top of and let's get it up front that Docker is not virtual machines.

 There's only a single operating system running.
 That operating system is just carved up into isolated little spaces.
 A container is a self-contained sealed unit of software.
 It has everything in it that is needed to run that code.
 I mean, all of it.
 Batteries included, operating system included.
 It has all of the code, all of the configs, contains all the processes within that container, it has all of the networking to allow these containers to talk to the other containers they're supposed to be able to talk to and nothing else.

 It has all the dependencies that your system needs bundled up in that container and it even includes just enough of the operating system to run your code.
 So the way it works, it takes all the services that make up a Linux server, networking, storage, code, interprocess communication, the whole works and it makes a copy of that in the Linux kernel for each container.
 So each container has its own little world that it can't see out of and other containers can't see in.